 Young people can attend the day program in our large and vibrant ‘Area 40’ space.
 The day program operates five days a week for young people aged 13-25 years, offering a range of activities to suit everyone.
 These include:

-A vocational training program providing Certificates II and III in Hospitality and Retail.
+A vocational training program for young people to obtain skill sets and up to a Certificate II in Hospitality.
 Young people attending PIVOT are supported to learn at their own pace.

 A program supporting young people to build skills to prepare for work or further training (e.g. résumé writing, preparing for interviews).

 A therapeutic group program supporting young people to enhance their motivation, build insight, and develop skills to cope with the emotional and interpersonal difficulties that often reinforce problematic substance use (by referral only).

 A safe place for young people to meet and participate in creative activities such as skateboard making, painting, screen printing, cooking, and playing music.
 Young people can attend Drop In every Wednesday, Thursday, and Friday.
 No appointment necessary.

 Axis is a specialist youth work service providing individual support to young people who are concerned about their alcohol and other drug use.
 Appointments are hosted at Clarence Street or in the community within the greater Brisbane area.
 Young people are encouraged to nominate a meeting place that feels comfortable for them (e.g. cafe, shopping centre, school, or youth agency).

 Axis offers young people an opportunity to develop an individualised treatment program tailored to their level of motivation and their specific goals related to alcohol and other drug use.
 For some young people, catch-ups might be aimed at reducing their use or getting more control over it.
 For others, it might be about learning to use more safely or stopping altogether.

 A variety of therapeutic interventions and activities are available to suit each young person, including counselling, family work, and care planning and coordination with stakeholders.